 Have you found a good resource about DNA evidence that should be part of this list?
 Add it in the comments so we can put it in the list too!

-The following list of websites are all related to Fingerprint Evidence and can be used as either teacher or student resources.
+Looking for some new inspiration for your Forensics course?
+The following list of websites are all related to Fingerprint and Impression Evidence and can be used as either teacher or student resources.

 Do you have any great resources to add to this list?
 Please post them in the comments and I’ll update the list!